 During the last part of the intensive stuttering therapy program, you transfer this stutter-free speech into speaking situations outside the clinic and at home starting with very easy speaking situations and short periods of talking and gradually moving to more difficult situations until you can talk stutter-free all day long.
 This part of the program is completed at home and is monitored by weekly phone calls with the client.
 Success depends upon this carefully managed follow-up program which involves at least one year of daily speaking practice.
 Progress is monitored by weekly phone calls from the therapist.

 Day by Day Description

-The first day of therapy starts with practice on the DAF machine.
+The first day of the intensive stuttering therapy program starts with practice on the DAF machine.
 This “Delayed Auditory Feedback” machine picks up the sound of your own voice with a headset microphone and sends it through a computer chip that delays your voice about a quarter of a second before it sends it back to your headphones.

 Try it now… Say “Hello, how are you?” at about 2 seconds for each syllable.

 You’ll probably need to take a breath in the middle.
 Notice that it’s almost impossible to stutter at this rate.
 Try it with a trusted friend or family member.